 7. Explore Studio Monitors and Acoustic Treatment

-Effectively integrating a set of studio monitors with your room actually requires that you invest in acoustic treatment; this is where things can start to get really pricey.
+Effectively integrating a set of studio monitors with your room requires that you invest in acoustic treatment; this is where things can start to get really pricey.
 Tuning the acoustics of your room involves an assortment of absorption and diffusion materials.
 The goal is to achieve a mixing position with a relatively flat frequency response; doing this will ensure that your mixes are colored as minimally as possible when played back on other systems.

-Most people reading this guide aren’t ready to drop $2000+ on speakers and acoustic treatment.
-You may not even have the space for a set up like this, and that’s ok.
+Most people reading this guide aren’t ready to drop $1,000+ on speakers and acoustic treatment.
+You may not even have the space for a set up like this, and that’s okay.
 Like I said already, all you need to start making great music is a computer and a DAW.
 When I started producing music, I had friends writing amazing songs using stock audio effects and Apple earbuds.
 Expensive equipment doesn’t guarantee great music.

 8. Develop an Effective Practice Routine